In my post about visiting Notre Dame Cathedral in Paris, I mentioned being a confirmed, but non-practicing Catholic.

 Encore: Once and For All

-So, has Lauren Daigle and her music made me want to go back to church?
+So, have Lauren Daigle and her music made me want to go back to church?